Sunbury, Victoria

 Openwork

-The Sunbury Community Arts & Cultural Building (B05) is situated within Jacksons Hill, a large development located in Sunbury.
-This project adapts a former Female Refractory Ward building into a vibrant, diverse arts & cultural precinct accommodating an art gallery, community theatre and various studios and work spaces for creative community.
+Central to the site’s identity is its former life as the Sunbury Asylum, a 19th-century mental health institution.
+This difficult history sits alongside today’s ambitions for creativity, community and care.
+The project adapts a former Female Refractory Ward building into a vibrant, diverse arts & cultural building accommodating a community art gallery, community theatre and various studios and work spaces for creative community.

 Our design response could be described as surgical, working closely with heritage advisors, Heritage Victoria, community and stakeholders to ensure interventions are sensitive and nuanced, adding layers to the already rich base.